In the midst of creation – the quick and dirty test is handy.

 “Groping in the dark: random and chaotic, feverish and fearful, a lot of busy-ness with no apparent or definable end in sight…for me these moments are not pretty.
 Even though I look desperate, I don’t feel desperate, because I have a habitual routine to keep me going.”

 Scratching is a structure – a superpower that gives the project maker purpose and direction.
-Here a spectrum of ideas start to ripple and the (unpredictable adventure) unfolds.
+A spectrum of ideas start to ripple and the (unpredictable adventure) unfolds.

 Be sure to pack a guide.